Wk.6- The Road to Fed Cup Wellville

 [Ostrava, CZE / HCI]

 Perhaps that's WHY they are who they are.
-And it will take another nation capable and willing to fully challenge them, not only match-by-match, but heart-by-heart, to stop their inevitable march to a fourth straight title, and fifth in six years, come the fall.
+And it will take another nation capable and willing to fully challenge them, not only match-by-match, but heart-by-heart, to stop their inevitable march to a fourth straight title, and sixth in seven years, come the fall.
 It COULD happen.
 But the odds are not in its favor.

 ...once again, the Czechs won a tie by a 3-2 score, but this time it was the result of a dead rubber doubles victory.
 After Garbine Muguruza gave Spain a 1-0 lead with a win over Barbora Strycova, Pliskova took over.
 She shut down any hope of a quick start with a straight sets victory over Lara Arruabarrena, then she turned Day 2's headline clash in match #3 vs. Muguruza into a hard lesson for the Spaniard.
 She won just four games against Pliskova, two in each set en route to her first career FC singles loss in eight matches.
 Pliskova is now 9-3 (6-0 indoors) and has seamlessly assumed the role of team leader in the wake of Petra Kvitova's '15-'16 downturn in FC results and injury-related absence this weekend (and this spring) after an offseason home invasion attack.
 A ninth straight semifinal beckons for the Maidens, who have now posted ten straight FC victories and haven't lost at home since '09.
 But they'll will be called upon to travel to the U.S. in a few months time to keep their run alive.
 The reinvigorated Bannerette squad might present the Czech Republic with a first TRUE test in a power-vs.-power contest that could feature the likes of CoCo Vandeweghe, Madison Keys, and maybe even a Williams... or not (who's to know?).